lucky-dine/session-store/README.md

 # Lucky Dine Session Store

 First set an environment variable `LDT_SECRET` Make it large.
-256 chars
+256 chars `LOGIN_REDIRECT` the redirect for echo middleware to redirect to login page.
+`SESSION_COOKIE` the name of the cookie that will store the token string.

 1. Get a token and set your info like so.
 ```golang